appanp/software-dev/01_terminology.md

   - Higher complexity and overhead
   - Potential for increased costs
   - Requires careful event handling and processing

+**Fusion Team Strategy**: A fusion team strategy is a way to collaborate across departments to solve problems and achieve business goals.
+Fusion teams are often used in software development and digital transformation.
+When assembling a fusion team, don’t forget to:

+1. Keep the team small — less than 9 people
+1. Recruit people with expertise relevant to the goal
+1. Appoint a team leader with sound digital judgment
+1. Involve fusion team leaders to help create governance and compliance practices
+1. Share insights and lessons learned across the organization

+For more info, refer to [this link](https://www.mendix.com/blog/fusion-teams-explained-benefits-roles-examples).

 **GitOps**: A set of practices that aim to automate as much as possible, so that there's less room for human error and more time can be spent on high-value tasks.
 This enables teams to collaborate better and work faster.